Omar-E-R/php-basic-project-m1-info/README.md

 # pagination-php-basic

 ## A Simple example of a pagination using PHP and MySQLi
+- To upload photos and see other photos, visit the main page at `localhost:8000/index.php`
+- To upload all photos from `docs/` directory visit this page `localhost:8000/ReadDirRec.php`
+- To have admin access and delete some of the photos uploaded visit this page `localhost:8000/admin/index.php`

 ### Here we can see the admin page
 ![screenshot](screenshot.png)